Amarok79/Amarok.Events/doc/Documentation.md

 Please note that there is still no additional threading involved.
 The thread calling **InvokeAsync()** still starts to execute the event handlers.
 The only special thing here is that **InvokeAsync()** awaits the completion of all those event handlers.

 If for example, all registered event handlers are async methods but don't await anything, then the entire event invocation would be processed in a synchronous fashion.
-In fact, the library implementation has special optimizations in place for this specific scenario of async handlers that don't await or that complete immediately.
+In fact, the library implementation has special optimizations in place for this specific scenario of async handlers that don't await and complete immediately.

 ### InvokeAsync with Synchronous Event Handler

 Of course, it is also possible to use **InvokeAsync()** for raising events, but with subscribers that register only synchronous event handlers.
-This is valid and the library implementation optimizes this scenario so that there is little overhead even though *async/await* is involved.
+This is valid, and the library implementation optimizes this scenario so that there is little overhead even though *async/await* is involved.

 ```cs
 var source = new EventSource<String>();